San Angelo Area Foundation

 Long Term Investment Philosophy

 The Foundation was created to provide perpetual income for endowments that benefit charities in the Concho Valley.
 Careful study was done to determine how best performing foundations invest funds in perpetuity.
-The board of directors of the San Angelo Area Foundation determined the best practice was to implement an investment policy that would encourage active investment management verses passive investment management.
+The board of directors of the San Angelo Area Foundation determined the best practice was to implement an investment policy that would encourage more active investment management verses passive investment management.

 Active investment management seeks to out-perform certain benchmarks with reasonable risk and expenses.
 Passive investment management seeks to replicate certain bench marks with minimum expenses.
 Said another way, do we want to be chasing returns, or do we want to be ahead of the return curve?
 Is the risk worth the reward?
 The Foundation seeks to do both active and passive investment strategies to provide the best returns with less risk.

-The Foundation utilizes Mason Companies as its primary investment consultant and manager.
-Mason over 30 other community foundations in the United States and has a stellar reputation in advising foundations to acheive top quartile performance with a blend of institutional active investment management as well as passive investmenting in highly efficient markets.
-By constantly tracking and screening the performance and management of our funds, Mason has the ability to act quickly to respond to market needs.
-The Foundation's investment committee works with Mason, which recommends the following investment portfolio make-up in order to allow the Foundation to distribute 5% each year in grants.
+The Foundation utilizes Capital Group and Vanguard to manage its portfolio.
+Both of these firms have expertise with large institutional investments, with excellent reputations in advising foundations to achieve top quartile performance with a blend of institutional active investment management as well as passive investment in highly efficient markets.
+By constantly tracking and screening the performance and management of our funds, both firms have the ability to act quickly to respond to market needs.
+The Foundation's investment committee works with both firms to create a portfolio, when combined, represents the following investment portfolio make-up in order to allow the Foundation to distribute 5% each year in grants.
 This philosophy allows the fund to grow during positive times and increases the fund value over time to protect the value of the investment against inflation and market down turns.
-The Foundation holds a rebalancing authorization with our investment manager to rebalance the portfolio no less than monthly in order to maintain this allocation.
+The Foundation holds a rebalancing authorization with our investment manager to rebalance the portfolio in order to maintain this allocation.